It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Me: How have this lot been tracking the Doctor through time and space?
 That makes no sense at all.

-It’s at this point I decide to draw attention to Frederick Jaeger, who is playing the Elder’s sycophantic leader, Jano.
-For no immediately apparent reason, he has been blacked-up.
+The SavagesI draw her attention towards Frederick Jaeger, who is playing the Elder’s sycophantic leader, Jano.
+For no readily apparent reason, he appears to have been blacked-up.

 Sue: No wonder I didn’t recognise him.
 I thought his voice was familiar.